ywwg/art-guidelines/creativity_grant_application.md

 equipment rentals, consumables, etc.)

 Please also list a separate table showing how you plan to cover these costs -- what portion of the expenses will be covered by the grant?
-How much from personal funds?
+How much from other funding sources (fundraising, personal funds, etc.)?

 You may provide several proposed funding models, one for each grant tier you apply for.
 Remember -- you can apply for multiple funding tiers, but there is no partial funding.

 #### Project Placement
 Where would you like your project to be placed?
-Priority will be given to returning projects.
+Priority will be given to returning projects, though final placement will not determined until Placement Weekend in June (exact date TBA).

 #### Leave No Trace Plan
 Please describe your LNT Plan.